AlexMerxer/Learning/HtmlNotes.md

 21. You can use radio buttons for questions where you want only one answer out of multiple options.
        Syntax ex: <input type="radio" name="xyz" value="abc">

-22. label elements are used to help associate the text for an input element with the input element itself                                                                                                            (especially for assistive technologies like screen readers)
+22. label elements are used to help associate the text for an input element with the input    element itself.                                                                               (especially for assistive technologies like screen readers)
        Syntax ex: <label for="xyz">Click me</label>

 23. The id attribute is used to identify specific HTML elements.
 Each id attribute's value must be unique from all other id values for the entire page.